-One in five Australians are likely to experience some kind of mental health issue during their lifetime.
-Mental health issues can affect anyone - old or young, rich or poor.
+One in five Australians is likely to experience some kind of mental health issue during their lifetime.
+Mental health issues can affect anyone – old or young, rich or poor.

 When you're young, the stresses of growing up, family conflicts, study, work and situations such as living in care or being homeless can all take their toll on your mental health.

 It can also be really tough living with or standing by a friend or relative who has a serious mental health problem.
 It can be hard to know what to expect, or what you should do.

 It's important to remember that if you feel like you're not coping, it doesn't mean you're at fault, and that there is lots of help available to you during these times.

 Worry, stress and depression